Rocky Point Manor: History

-On October, 1862, the Battle of Perryville took place in a nearby field and, after the battle, the basement of the Manor was used as a field hospital and its grounds as a triage station.
+In October 1862, the Battle of Perryville took place in a nearby field and, after the battle, the basement of the Manor was used as a field hospital and its grounds as a triage station.
 Many artifacts from that time have been discovered in the crawlspaces of the house or dug up from its backyard, such as Union and Confederate belts, artillery and tableware.

 Ownership of Rocky Point Manor changed many times over the years.
 In the 1940s, the manor was partitioned into apartments, although nothing was ever repaired since, at least 1986, and water damage was rampant.

 The house was left abandoned and lost much of its interest as its history became largely unknown.
 The James Harrod Trust bought it in 2001 for $75,000, but by August 2002, was described by the Kentucky New Era as being "hemmed into a working-class neighborhood of Harrodsburg — decaying and repeatedly vandalized" and was declared among the 12 most endangered historic places by Preservation Kentucky Inc., an advocacy group.
 It was bought again by a private citizen in 2008, the sister of Justin Engelhardt, which led a restoration of the property.

 In 2011, the site was featured on the Travel Channel series Ghost Adventures, in which it was investigated for paranormal activity.